 At the end of the day, artists and their labels are just as much entrepreneurs and corporations as any other B2C enterprise.
 If you’ve got a product that you’re trying to sell, but you’re also operating in a highly competitive and finicky market, then you’re basically the Kendrick Lamar of your industry.

-A surprise release is the pinnacle of a critical element of marketing success: strategy.
+A surprise release is the pinnacle of a critical element of marketing success: marketing strategy.
 Gone are the days that you can roll out a new product or service offering without a concentrated effort to explain and promote your new endeavors.
 In fact, any updates or changes to your business model should be seen as an opportunity to promote your larger brand, revisiting what makes you different as an organization and expanding your reach to new audiences by giving them something fresh to talk about.
 So, if you take a cue out of KL’s book:

 When launching a new product or service follow the below steps: